CattenWithGun/Peanut-To-The-Dungeon/README.md

 Do whatever you want with this.
 I literally don't care.
 I'm not trying to reserve any rights.
 I just made a game for fun and anyone who wants to have fun with me can.

+I'm also happy to see anyone who wants to try to optimize the game more, or if they found a bug they can report it and if I get bored enough then I might fix it.